googleinterns/step201-2020/README.md

 # EasyLinks
-EasyLinks is a project that helps people specifially college students to organize their frequently visited websites.
+EasyLinks is an interactive web application that helps people specifially college students to organize their frequently visited websites.
 Users can store their frequently used website urls as a short, easy-to-remember shortcut.
 Also, EasyLinks offers handy services for college students to navigate on campus and search for students or faulty member's contact info in the same institution.

 ## :one: Using EasyLinks
 **To use a link, you can simply type in the link in the search bar or append it at the end of the EasyLinks URL.**